koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_43_eg-chain-of-events-tracking-in.md

-# Eg. Chain of Events – Tracking in Transportation
+# Slide 43 of Lecture 12 contains information about Eg. Chain of Events – Tracking in Transportation
 # Description of the Transportation Tracking Flow on the Slide 43 of lecture 12

 The slide illustrates how **digital tracking** works across the entire transportation chain using **barcode or RFID scanning** at each event point.